 Luckily, all your brain needs is a few simple fixes that come in the form of sleep, relaxation and eating the right amounts of the right types of foods.
 Just as you wouldn’t put just anything in your car and expect it to run, your brain also needs the right types of foods to work efficiently.

 We all know by now that processed foods are bad for your health.
 They increase the risk of heart disease, obesity, diabetes, and other chronic diseases.
 But did you also know that eating foods high in sugar, salt and saturated fats can also have a negative impact on your energy and concentration levels?

 What Are the Negative Effects of a Poor Diet?

 This can be due to a diet that’s low-fat because the brain requires certain essential fatty acids to work properly.
 And on the other side of the spectrum, diets high in fat also reduce memory and concentration levels.

 It can also be due to eating foods high in sugar in its sucrose form and simple carbs, as white rice and flour, as they result in sugar crashes that greatly reduce concentration levels.
 In addition, if your diet is lacking in essential minerals and vitamins, especially vitamin B group and vitamin D, your ability to focus will get worse with time.

 While it may sound crazy that caffeine causes a lack of focus, it’s true for all of us, especially for those who drink more than 2 cups per day.
-Over time, your body gets used to the large amounts of caffeine coursing through it and decreases its production of neurotransmitters which are responsible for concentration and attention.
+Coffee containing caffeine can cause increased heart and breathing rate, insomnia, nervousness and restlessness.
+Over time, your body gets used to the large amounts of caffeine.
+Caffeine decreases body’s production of neurotransmitters which are responsible for concentration and attention.